-After the experiment of “The Soft Parade” with the inclusion of saxophones and violins, which fans and The Doors themselves thought diluted the sound of the band (in retrospect), The Doors decided to go back to their blues/rock origins and create a stripped down, good time, rollicking rock and roll album.
-This came to fruition with the February 9, 1970 release of “Morrison Hotel”.
+After the experiment of “The Soft Parade,” and its use of saxophones and violins that fans and The Doors themselves thought diluted the sound of the band (in retrospect), The Doors decided to go back to their blues/rock origins and create a stripped down, good time, rollicking rock and roll album.
+This effort came to fruition with the February 9, 1970 release of “Morrison Hotel”.

-“Morrison Hotel” was also different from “The Soft Parade” or other previous Doors albums in that no singles were released prior to the release of the album.
-The public would be coming into the album cold, not sure what to expect.
-The Doors did preview the “Morrison Hotel” album songs in January of 1970 at the Felt Forum where songs like “Roadhouse Blues,” “Peace Frog,” and “Ship of Fools” met a warm reception despite the audience’s unfamiliarity with the material.
+“Morrison Hotel” was also different from “The Soft Parade” or other previous Doors albums in that no singles were released before the album itself.
+The public would be coming into the album cold, unsure of what to expect.
+The Doors did preview the “Morrison Hotel” album songs in the Felt Forum shows in January 1970, where numbers like “Roadhouse Blues,” “Peace Frog,” and “Ship of Fools” met a warm reception despite the audience’s unfamiliarity with the material.

-“Queen of the Highway” could arguably be about his relationship with “Cosmic Mate” Pam Courson, with lyrics like “he was a monster/black/dressed in leather”, or “no one could save her/save the blind tiger” a sort of thumbnail description of their relationship.
+“Queen of the Highway” could arguably be about his relationship with “Cosmic Mate” Pam Courson, with lyrics like “he was a monster/black/dressed in leather,” or “no one could save her/save the blind tiger” a sort of thumbnail description of their relationship.
 The song does include some elements that aren’t directly autobiographical such as “now they are wedded” and “soon to have offspring.”
 Morrison could have considered himself married.
 Morrison called Courson his “Cosmic Mate” and she would frequently call herself Mrs. Morrison or sign checks Pamela Morrison.
-What of the line “soon to have offspring”?
-While it’s not known whether Courson was ever pregnant or thought she was, it at least shows Morrison thinking about it in the present tense and in the circumstances of his own life.
+And what of the line “soon to have offspring”?
+While it’s not known whether Courson was ever pregnant, or thought she was, at least shows it Morrison thinking about the subject in the present tense and in the context of his own life.

 The song “Waiting For The Sun” was a lyric Morrison had written with a melody supplied by UCLA film school friend Paul Ferrara, who also shot “Feast of Friends” and “HWY” with Morrison as well as the cover photo of the “Waiting for the Sun” album.
-Robby Krieger reworked the melody into more of a Doors-esque song.
-In the end the song is credited only to Jim Morrison.
+Robby Krieger reworked the melody into more of a Doors-esque song, but in the end the song is credited only to Jim Morrison.

 ‘Morrison Hotel’ quickly shot up the charts, attaining gold record status on February 23, 1970.